Dealing With a Pokey Young Horse

 You say he's barefoot?
 What kind of terrain are you riding over?
 Could he simply be tender footed?
 Unless the riding is light, over easy terrain, most horses require shoes in order to be comfortable.

 The way you describe his action when bitted suggests he's overbitted.
 Some people believe this isn't possible with a simple snaffle, but it definitely is.
 Make sure the bit you use allows plenty of tongue relief, and is neither too thin, nor too fat in the mouthpiece.
-I would try working him in my Training/Transition Snaffle
+I would try working him in my 2nd Generation Imus Training Transition Snaffle

 until the problems you're experiencing have been resolved.